stts-se/segment_checker/README_release.txt

 Part of the page has been recorded, and pauses have been labelled automatically.

 You can use the demo data to review the pauses.
-Please note that the demo data in this form will only work for usage on localhost.

 1. Unpack demo data